Struggling to get the hang of leg hangs?

 1. Leg Hang Conditioning Drill 1 & 2 – Floor Hangs

 This is actually how I always start coaching leg hangs to beginners, before even thinking about doing it up the pole.
-But these two simple drills are also great for general conditioning, too—even if you are already inverting but just want to perfect your inside and outside leg hangs.
+But these two simple drills are also great for general conditioning, too—even if you are already inverting but just want to perfect your inside and outside leg hangs, or if you want to do a little more conditioning work on your non-dominant side.

 2. Leg Hang Conditioning Drill 3 – Side Plank Leg Hangs